The Most Beautiful Girl in the World (Prince song)

-"The Most Beautiful Girl in the World" is a song by American musician Prince, released in various forms on the 1994 remixes EP The Beautiful Experience and later on his seventeenth album, The Gold Experience (1995).
-In his singles chronology, it was his third major release since changing his stage name to an unpronounceable "Love Symbol" (also known as The Artist Formerly Known As Prince).
-In his albums chronology, it along with the EP was his second release after changing his name.
+"The Most Beautiful Girl in the World" is a song by American musician Prince, released in various forms on the 1994 EP The Beautiful Experience and later on his seventeenth studio album, The Gold Experience (1995).
+In his singles chronology, it was his third major release since changing his stage name to the unpronounceable "Love Symbol".
+It was his second release along with the EP after changing his name.

 With the consent of Prince's usual record distributor Warner Bros.
 Records, the song was released by NPG Records in North America and Edel Music in the rest of the world and independently distributed by Bellmark Records in the US, under the control and guidance of Music of Life, as a one-off single, topping five different charts.
 It also remains Prince's only number one single on the UK Singles Chart, and was shortly followed by the release of The Beautiful Experience that also charted on No. 18 in the UK.
 The version that was released on The Gold Experience is a different mix of the song.
 Its music video was directed by Prince and Antoine Fuqua, depicting a collage of girls and women watching footage of themselves living their fantasies mixed with Prince performing for them.
 "The Most Beautiful Girl in the World" was nominated in the category for Tune of the Year at the 1995 International Dance Awards 1995.